ImageMagick/Usage-Markdown/resize/index.md

 The "`-adaptive-resize`" operator uses the special [Mesh Interpolation](../misc/#mesh) method to resize images.

-For example here I resize a simple line, using first a normal "`-resize`", then again using "`-adaptive-resize`".
+For example, here I resize a simple line, using first a normal "`-resize`", then again using "`-adaptive-resize`".

 ~~~
 convert -size 50x50 xc: -draw 'line 0,49 49,0'  line_orig2.gif